Matthew 26

 [34] Jesus said to him, Truly I say to you, that in this night, before the rooster crows, you will deny Me three times.

-Comments Matthew 26:33-34 This situation is a good example for all people to think about.
-Do not just talk with your mouth; the Lord also sees your heart; you do not know what will happen the next day.
+Comments Matthew 26:33-34 Here is a good example for all to consider: do not just talk with your mouth; the Lord also sees the heart; you do not know what will happen the next day.
 Many turn away when a little bit of trouble comes.
-They just walk away and do not look back anymore; however, stop and look back to see how many ways the Lord has made; just open your eyes and heart to see what it is; do not just walk away.
-This applies to Christians today as well, who turn back when trouble comes their way, but they should open their eyes and see that the Lord has many ways for them.
+They just walk away and don’t look back anymore, but stop and look back to see how many ways the Lord has made; just open your eyes and heart to see what it is, not just walk away.
+This comment applies today as well to Christians, who turn back when trouble comes their way, but they should open their eyes and see that the Lord has many ways for them.

 [35] Peter says to Him, Even if it may be necessary for me to die with Thee, I will not deny Thee.
 Likewise, also said all the disciples.

-Comments Matthew 26:35 The mouth talks when you do not know what will happen.
-The mouth always speaks but does not think about what it truly is.
-After the words come out, you cannot take them back.
-The disciples had the same problem.
-They said that they would stay with the Lord, but all have fled.
-That is what humans do; all do the same way: all walk away when trouble comes.
+Comments Matthew 26:35 The mouth talks when you do not know what it will be.
+The mouth always speaks, but does not think what it is; and once the words come out, you can’t take them back.
+The disciples had the same problem; they said the same thing: “I will stay with you,” but all have fled.
+That’s what humans do: all do the same way, all walk away when trouble comes.

 [36] Then comes Jesus with them to a place called Gethsemane, and He says to the disciples, Sit here, until having gone away, I will pray over there.